 The Overblaak Development is one of the city’s most interesting architectural achievements.
 Bold and progressive, all of the houses are designed to look like trees, giving the impression of an urban forest right in the middle of the city.
 On the other hand, the Grote of Sint Laurenskerk cathedral was built in 1449 in a gothic style and remains to this day as one of the city’s biggest tourist attractions.

-There are a number of fascinating museums for tourists in Rotterdam including the Museum Boijmans Van Beuningen, which details art history, including Bosch, Rembrandt, Van Gogh and Dali.
+There are a number of fascinating museums for tourists in Rotterdam including the Museum Boijmans Van Beuningen, which includes works by Bosch, Rembrandt, Van Gogh and Dali.
 The Nederlands Fotomuseum provides an insight into all aspects of photography with exhibitions, a digital collection, a film lounge and a library.
 The Maritime Museum tells the story of the city’s harbour, which was once the largest of its kind in the world.

 Rotterdam also has a lively shopping culture, with a diverse range of shopping districts including everything from one-off, boutique offerings to department stores such as Bijenkorf.
 There is also a market in the city centre every Tuesday and Saturday where you can pick up multi-cultural items at a great-value price.

-Rotterdam is well-stocked for hotels and places to stay, whether you’re travelling as a couple, a group or a family, check our accommodation partner
+Rotterdam accommodation is plentiful with lots of hotels and places to stay, Whether you’re travelling as a couple, a group or a family, check our accommodation partner

 booking.com for more details.